Hammond leads way with 3 TDs, Air Force beats Colgate 48-7

 AIR FORCE ACADEMY, Colo.
+(AP) — Air Force was in no rush to pass.
+So the Falcons just rushed their way to a runaway win.

-(AP) — Donald Hammond III scored three of Air Force’s seven rushing touchdowns and the Falcons ran their record to 24-0 against teams from the Football Championship Subdivision by beating Colgate 48-7 on Saturday.
+Donald Hammond III scored three of Air Force’s seven rushing touchdowns and the Falcons ran their record to 24-0 against teams from the Football Championship Subdivision by beating Colgate 48-7 on Saturday.

 Kadin Remsberg added two scores for Air Force, which moved to 13-0 in season openers under coach Troy Calhoun.
 The Falcons didn’t throw a pass until the third quarter — their only attempt of the game.
 There was no need to air it out as they amassed 423 yards on the ground.
 Fullback Taven Birdow gained 80 yards to lead a balanced rushing attack.